About Us

 Westonka Food Shelf is dedicated to meeting the needs of hungry people in our community.
 We provide food assistance to those who are struggling to make ends meet and we strive to create a welcoming and supportive environment for all who come through our doors.
 Our goal is to ensure that no in our community goes hungry, and we are committed to making a difference in the lives those we serve.

-2023 Annual Impact Insights
+2024 Annual Impact

 Our Director